Special offer

 Beyond formal policies, organizations can consider the following strategies to support employees in disconnecting from work:

-• Offer flexibility: Allow employees to choose working hours or whether to work remotely or in the office.
+• Offering flexibility: Consider allowing employees to choose working hours or whether to work remotely or in the office.
 Flexible arrangements can help employees find routines that maximize productivity and job satisfaction.

-• Lead by example: Managers can model disconnecting behaviors, such as avoiding late-night emails or respecting breaks, which encourages employees to follow suit.
+• Leading by example: Managers can model disconnecting behaviours, such as avoiding late-night e-mails or respecting breaks, which encourages employees to follow suit.

-• Time off policies: Flexible time off policies, including personal or vacation days, can allow employees to take needed breaks without using standard vacation time, supporting work-life balance.
+• Having time-off policies: Flexible time-off policies, including personal or vacation days, can allow employees to take needed breaks without using standard vacation time, supporting work-life balance.

-• Set expectations and encourage boundaries: Encourage employees to prioritize tasks and communicate boundaries for non-urgent communications during off hours.
+• Setting expectations and encouraging boundaries: Encouraging employees to prioritize tasks and communicate boundaries for non-urgent communications during off hours can also benefit their wellbeing.

-• Engage in team building: Strengthening team support networks helps employees feel less pressure to be constantly available and fosters collaboration.
+• Engaging in team building: Strengthening team support networks may help employees feel less pressure to be constantly available and foster collaboration.

 Recent Company Culture Articles